BUYING

 A Real Property Report (RPR) is a Surveyors report that shows the current state of improvements on the land.
 As per the standard purchase contract for Alberta it is required for the seller to provide an RPR to the buyer.
 If you have added a structure or fence to your property since you bought you may require an update to your Real Property Report.

-If you are a first time home buyer you may utilize the RRSP Home Buyers Plan to withdraw up to $20,000 per person, tax-free.
 The funds must be in the RRSP for 90 days or more before being withdrawn.
 The funds need to be repaid to the RRSP Beginning 60 days after the end of the second full calendar year following the withdrawal by means of equal annual payments over a 15 year period or sooner.
-If 1/15th is not repaid each year, the unpaid amount is added to that years income and subject to tax.

 Restrictions put in place by the developer of land that restrict how the owner uses the land, size of house, landscaping, etc.